 A company cannot hold all of its voting shares in treasury as there must be at least one shareholder who can vote.
-Other than this, a company can hold up to as many shares in treasury as it has bought back.
+Other than this, a company can hold as many shares in treasury as it has bought back.

 Holding shares in treasury

-When a company holds shares in treasury the company should be entered in the register of shareholders as the owner of those shares.
+When a company holds shares in treasury, the company should be entered in the register of shareholders as the owner of those shares.
 However, the company cannot exercise any rights attaching to these treasury shares.
 The company, therefore, cannot: